inscopix/ideas-toolbox-deeplabcut/README.md

 │   ├── tools               # Contains the individual analysis tools
 │   ├── utils               # General utilities used by the tools │   ├── tests               # Unit tests for the individual tools │── Makefile                 # To automated and standardize toolbox usage │── Dockerfile               # Commands to assemble the Docker imageons
+|── LICENSE                 # License file
 |── user_deps.txt           # Python dependencies for the toolbox
 └── .gitignore              # Tells Git which files & folders to ignore
 ```